MARIAARDELEAN1998/CFTRimg/README.md

     (choose *Add to path* if you have not already added this folder to the path).
 -   A window will pop up asking you whether you want to save cropped images of segmented cells after the image analysis.
 Choose either Yes or No.
--   The resulting workspace and excel files with the results will be saved in *Results\>ResultsLocal.* If you had chosen to save cropped images of the segmented cells, the images will appear in *Results\>ResultsLocal\>CellImages*.
+-   Folders to save the results in will be created in the main folder.
+The workspace and excel files with the results will be saved in *Results\>ResultsLocal.* If you had chosen to save cropped images of the segmented cells, the images	will appear in *Results\>ResultsLocal\>CellImages*.

 ### Results
+The analysis results can be found on the Desktop in *Prins et al 2019 MATLAB code\>Results\>ResultsLocal*

 #### The workspace
 The workspace resulting from running *CFTRimg_Local.m* contains the structures